Getting started with Network Load Balancer

 - Auto: To assign a random IP address from the Yandex Cloud IP address pool.

-- List: To select a public IP address from the list of previously reserved static addresses.
+- List: To select a public IP address from the list of previously reserved static IP addresses.
 For more information, see Converting a dynamic public IP address to static.

 -